 RoCE FAQ: The pitfalls in RoCE answered with respect to iWARP.

-RoCE, or InfiniBand over Ethernet, raises many questions when practical deployment issues and limitations are encountered, and the answers are cause of concern to potential users, most of the time.
+RoCE raises many questions when practical deployment issues and limitations are encountered, and the answers to these questions are universally cause of concern to potential users.

 RoCE: The Fine Print